yugabyte/yugabyte-db/docs/content/faq.md

 Typically you can saturate a database machine (or three in case of replication factor 3) with just one large enough test machine running a synthetic load tester that has a light usage pattern.
 YugaByte ships some synthetic load-testers with the product which can simulate a few different workloads.
 For example, one load tester simulates a timeseries/IoT style workload and another does stock-ticker like workload.
 But if you have a load tester that emulates your planned usage pattern, nothing like it!

-### Can we control the properties of the machines Yugaware is spinning up?
-For instance, the VPC/network to spawn machines into, if it has dedicated IOPS, the tenancy of the machine (to prevent "noisy neighbor" problem), etc?
+### Can we control the properties (such as VPC, IOPS, tenancy etc.) of the machines Yugaware is spinning up?

 Yes, you can control what Yugaware is spinning up.
 For example: